taikedz/handy-scripts/projects/secure-dir/README.md

 Uses a `secdir.enc` directory in the current working directory to store the encrypted files.

-The secure directory is mounted in the current working directory, or the "home=" directory you configure in the config file.
+The secure directory is mounted in the current working directory, or the `home=` directory you configure in the config file.

 You need to be in the parent directory of the `secdir.enc` directory to open the secure directories it contains.